Questions?

 Biophilia

-Two intertwined forces drive Biophilia forward: sonic erasure and the creation of hyperreal ecosystems.
-Fractured sounds from the natural world are delicately unraveled, dissolving into shadows of their former selves.
-Echoes of quiet violence and the slow fading of voices woven into the fabric of living landscapes.
+Biophilia is a multimedia concert where two intertwined forces drive the piece forward: sonic erasure and the creation of hyperreal ecosystems.
+Fractured sounds from the natural world delicately unravel, dissolving into shadows of their former selves.
+Echoes of quiet violence and slowly fading voices weave into the fabric of living landscapes.
 What lingers are ghostly remnants — artificial worlds that breathe with broken memories.
-These shimmering soundscapes blur the boundary between presence and absence, creation and ruin, and invite listeners to wander through echoing voids where nature’s songs are mourned and reshaped.
-Biophilia is a call to listen inwards, to listen to what's within familiar sounds, to live through soundscapes of dissolution.
+These shimmering soundscapes blur the boundary between presence and absence, creation and ruin, inviting listeners to wander through echoing voids where nature’s voices are mourned and reshaped.
+Biophilia is a call to listen inwards, to listen to what's within familiar sounds and to live through soundscapes of dissolution.

 Project Lead: Gabriel Araújo